Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Projects

 **Explanation:**
-"Units" is incorrect; units describe quantity, not organization.
+Units is incorrect; units describe quantity, not organization.
-"Services" is incorrect; this refers to individual AWS services, not grouping.
+Services is incorrect; this refers to individual AWS services, not grouping.
-"Groups" is incorrect; no specific “groups” feature exists.
+Groups is incorrect; no specific “groups” feature exists.
-"Projects" is correct.
+Projects is correct.
 Projects allow users to organize multiple service estimates together under a single project for easier tracking and management.

 ---